-Culture Lab LIC is a new nonprofit (501(c)(3) pending) organization formed to support the efforts of local artists who have been running the Plaxall Gallery, and its significant community work and arts programming over the past three years.
+Culture Lab LIC is a new nonprofit 501(c)(3) organization formed to support the efforts of local artists who have been running the Plaxall Gallery, and its significant community work and arts programming over the past five years.
 Since opening our doors in October 2016, thanks to the generous donation from Plaxall Inc. of a 12,000 square foot converted warehouse, the programs and community outreach have doubled every year.

 With thousands of guests in attendance, serving dozens of nonprofit organizations, our surrounding community truly benefits from these efforts.

 A very special thanks to Plaxall Inc. for the donation of this amazing space and supporting us in turning it into this cornerstone of arts and community activity!

 Thank you to our 2020 fiscal sponsor, Hunters Point Parks Conservancy for their trust and support!

 As Co-Founder and Artistic Director of The Plaxall Gallery, Edjo has produced over fifty fine-art exhibitions, forty theater and musical productions, over one hundred classes and educational programs and dozens of community events.
 He has helped raise thousands of dollars for local charities by activating this center for their benefit.